mlalbuquerque/SZES/README.md

 ### Contributions

 You can increase the number of questions in the `controllers/questions.php` file.
 Or put new questions files at the `simulations` folder.
+This files must have the format:

+    questions-<github user>-YYYYMMDD.php

+Se the example in the package!

 Then just change a file in the `simulations` folder for the file `controller/questions.php`.
 Remember to put your name as the new simulation developer.